CrzPhil/Makiaveli/README.md

-# Makiaveli Solver
+# Makiaveli

-A solver for my favourite card game Makiaveli, designed to determine if a player could have won from a given game state.
+A solver and playable game for my favourite card game Makiaveli.

+> _In memoriam of my beloved Γιαγια, who taught me this game and was the undisputed champion of figuring out complex plays._

 ## About Makiaveli

-Makiaveli is a strategic card game that combines elements of rummy-style play with unique rules around card placement and rearrangement.
+Makiaveli is a Greek card game- a rummy variant where you can rearrange existing plays on the table to make room for your own cards.

 ## Game Rules